gerardco7/WallapopBot/README.md

 - Allow changing the item to search from the `/busca` command.
 - Use pyspider instead of selenium.
 - Skip the Wallapop tutorial to speed up the first 20 seconds of the search.
+- Convert Jupiter Notebook to a Python Script File.